 A Special Place for Food, Fun, and Craft Beer, on the North Carolina Coast

 Picture a sleepy, historic little coastal town that is seemingly trapped in time, with water front restaurants where you can dine on fresh seafood while watching the tide and the boats roll in and out.
-Then imaging miles of beautiful sun-bleached beaches and the sound of the waves as they roll across the sand, then slip back out to sea.
+Then imagine miles of beautiful sun-bleached beaches and the sound of the waves as they roll across the sand, then slip back out to sea.

 I’m not talking about some Caribbean hid-a-way.
 I’m talking about the Crystal Coast.
 Beaufort, Morehead City and Emerald Isle, in North Carolina.

-But there is even more to love about this place than the little waterfront town of Beaufort which was once home to the infamous pirate commonly known as Black Beard, the restaurants in Morehead City built right on the docks where the fishing boats return with the freshest seafood, or even the miles of beautiful sandy beaches in Emerald Isle.
+But there is even more to love about this place than the little waterfront town of Beaufort which was once home to the infamous pirate known as Black Beard, the restaurants in Morehead City built right on the docks where the fishing boats return with the freshest seafood, or even the miles of beautiful sandy beaches in Emerald Isle.